Victims of Crime, Abuse, or Mistreatment

 T Visa Petitions

-T visas are available for victims of human trafficking, whether for labor or sex purposes.
-An individual may be eligible for a T visa if he or she was the victim of trafficking, is currently in the United States due to trafficking, complied or complies with any reasonable request from a law enforcement agency for assistance in the investigation or prosecution of human trafficking, and demonstrates that he or she would suffer extreme hardship involving unusual and severe harm if you were removed from the United States.
-T-visas are valid for four years and the visa holder may be eligible to apply for permanent residence after three years.
+Visas for Victims of Human Trafficking Visas are also known as T-visas.
+These visas are available for victims of human trafficking, whether for labor or sex purposes.
+An individual may be eligible for a T-visa if he or she was the victim of human trafficking, is currently in the United States due to trafficking, and complied with any reasonable requests from law enforcement for assistance in the investigation or prosecution of those responsible.
+In addition, the applicant will need to demonstrate that he or she would suffer extreme hardship if removed from the United States.
+T-visas are valid for four years.
+The visa allows the applicant to achieve work authorization, legal status, and the visa holder may be eligible to petition for their children and spouses for derivative T-Visa status.
+After the applicant and any family member that has been included holds the T-Visa for three years in the United States, they become eligible to apply for permanent residence.

 Violence Against Women Act (VAWA) Petitions

-VAWA is a means for survivors of domestic abuse (including spouses, children, and parents) to self-petition for lawful status in the United States, receive employment authorization, and access public benefits without the cooperation of the U.S. citizen or the permanent resident who is abusing them.
-To qualify, the applicant must be the spouse (or ex-spouse), parent, or child of a lawful permanent resident or U.S. citizen.
-You must also have been the victim of mistreatment by your U.S. citizen or lawful permanent resident spouse (or ex-spouse), parent, or child.
-Mistreatment can take many forms, including physical, sexual, emotional, and verbal mistreatment.
-There is no risk of harm to your U.S. citizen or lawful permanent resident spouse (or ex-spouse), parent, or child if you file a VAWA application based on mistreatment, and the application is completely confidential.
+VAWA is a means for survivors of domestic abuse to self-petition for lawful permanent resident status in the United States, receive employment authorization, receive advance parole for travel purposes, and access public benefits without the cooperation of the United States citizen or the lawful permanent resident abuser.
+Domestic abuse is defined as “behavior in any relationship that is used to gain or maintain power and control over an intimate pattern.”
+To qualify, the applicant must be the spouse (or ex-spouse), parent, or child of a United States citizen or lawful permanent resident.
+You must have been the victim of mistreatment by your United States citizen or lawful permanent resident spouse (or ex-spouse), parent, or child.
+Mistreatment can take many forms, including physical, sexual, emotional, psychological, financial, and verbal mistreatment.
+There is no risk of harm to your United States citizen or lawful permanent resident spouse (or ex-spouse), parent, or child if you file a VAWA application based on mistreatment.
+The application filed remains completely confidential.

 Petition through your child, spouse, or parent (VAWA)

-- You may qualify if you have a U.S. citizen child over the age of 21.
+– You have a United States citizen son or daughter over the age of 21,

-- You may qualify if you are married, separated, or recently divorced (within 2 years) from your citizen or resident spouse.
+– You are married, separated, or recently divorced (within 2 years) from your United States citizen or lawful permanent resident spouse, or

-- You may qualify if you are under 25 years old and have a citizen or resident father, mother, stepfather, or stepmother.
+– You are under the age of 25 years old and have a United States citizen or lawful permanent resident father, mother, stepfather, or stepmother.